ABM4ALL/Melodie/docs/source/contribution.rst

     Cython Version   :  3.0.0a10
     Numpy Version    :  1.21.5

-Just copy & paste the result into the issue.
-However, if this command fails, we are sorry that you have to gather the information manually.
-If you are not familiar with how to collect the information, the `interals of "Melodie info" command <https://github.com/SongminYu/Melodie/blob/master/Melodie/tools/system_info.py>`_ may provide you a solution.
+Just copy & paste the information into the issue.
+If this command fails, we are sorry that you have to gather the information manually, and this `link <https://github.com/ABM4ALL/Melodie/blob/master/Melodie/tools/system_info.py>`_ might be helpful.

 Report Documentation Bugs
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-System information is unnecessary for documentation bugs, feel free to post a new issue with just a screenshot containing bugs.
+System information is not necessary for documentation bugs,
+feel free to post a new issue with just a screenshot containing the bug.

 Ask for Functionalities
 _______________________

-If you need functionalities that has not been implemented yet, feel free to suggest features that need to be integrated in a new issue.
+If you need functionalities that has not been implemented yet,
+feel free to suggest new features by creating new issues.

 How to Contribute
 _________________

 If you have idea in fixing bugs or adding new features, you could make your own contribution.

 Here is the guide:

-* Fork the Melodie repository on GitHub: https://github.com/ABM4ALL/Melodie
+* Fork the Melodie repository on GitHub: https://github.com/ABM4ALL/Melodie.
 * Install with the developer installation.
 * Make your changes locally.
-* Run pytest command to test the changes
+* Run pytest command to test the changes.
 * Push to your repo, and submit a pull-request on GitHub.

+Besides, we are also happy if you would like to publish your model developed with **Melodie** on ABM4ALL.
+At the same time, welcome to add a page for your model in the :ref:`Model Gallery` section.